 answer the consumer is a major design challenge, doing it well will earn trust and have a competitive edge.

 Even though customers are looking for individualism they want to feel cared for, but also be health conscious.

 How to Keep and Win Customers

-These trends shows the challenges that companies face in today’s digital marketplace, but don’t worry, there’s hope.
+These trends show the challenges that companies face in today’s marketplace, but don’t worry, there’s hope.
 Accenture explains how companies can break these trends and expand their brand to keep and gain more customers.